umr-marbec/git-training/practical-session/Git.md

 git status
 ```

 Add and commit your file, as done previously using `git add` and `git commit`.
-To go quick, you can type:
+To save time, you can type:

 ```
 git commit README.md  # does a add and a commit in one shot